2001 Gujarat earthquake

+The intraplate earthquake measured 7.6 on the moment magnitude scale and occurred at a depth of 17.4 km.
+The earthquake killed at least 20,023 people, injured another 166,000 and destroyed about 400,000 buildings in Gujarat, India and Sindh, Pakistan.
+The vast majority of deaths and damage were observed in Kutch district, while nearly 1,600 additional deaths occurred in the cities of Ahmedabad, Rajkot, Jamnagar, Surendranagar, Surat, Gandhinagar and Vadodara.

 Tectonic setting

-Gujarat lies 300–400 km from the plate boundary between the Indian Plate and the Eurasian Plate, but the current tectonics are still governed by the effects of the continuing continental collision along this boundary.
+Gujarat lies 300–400 km from the plate boundary between the Indian plate and the Eurasian plate, but the current tectonics are still governed by the effects of the continuing continental collision along this boundary.
 During the break-up of Gondwana in the Jurassic, this area was affected by rifting with a roughly west–east trend.
 During the collision with Eurasia the area has undergone shortening, involving both reactivation of the original rift faults and development of new low-angle thrust faults.
 The related folding has formed a series of ranges, particularly in central Kutch.

 The focal mechanism of most earthquakes is consistent with reverse faulting on reactivated rift faults.
 The pattern of uplift and subsidence associated with the 1819 Rann of Kutch earthquake is consistent with reactivation of such a fault.

+Earthquake

-The 2001 Gujarat earthquake was caused by movement on a previously unknown south-dipping fault, trending parallel to the inferred rift structures.
+The earthquake was caused by movement on a previously unknown south-dipping fault, trending parallel to the inferred rift structures.
 No major surface ruptures were associated with the shock, classifying it as a blind thrust earthquake.
 Lateral spreading was widely reported and strike-slip faulting was observed at Bharodia and Manfara.

-Impact
+On the moment magnitude scale, the International Seismological Centre said it measured a magnitude of 7.6, while the United States Geological Survey put it at 7.7.

+Rupture propagation

+A finite fault model from the USGS estimated that the earthquake rupture had an area of 141 km x 18 km, lasting approximately 25 seconds.
+Slip was mostly concentrated around the northern patches of the rupture, with a maximum slip of 9.695 m recorded in the village of Chobari.
+The full rupture also extended through the cities of Bhuj and Rapar, although slip in these areas was extremely minor.
+Despite the large magnitude and rupture area, no visible surface ruptures could be identified in the epicentral area.